Run the Genesys Cloud Network Readiness Assessment

 However, there can occasionally be a glitch in that connectivity path that results in network latency, which impacts call quality.
 Based on our troubleshooting experience, we have discovered that the majority of those glitches are located on the customer’s LAN.
 The glitch could be caused by an overloaded workstation running with the minimum system requirements for Genesys Cloud or it could be the result of an improperly configured firewall.
 To help you diagnose those glitches on your LAN, you can use the Genesys Cloud Network Readiness Assessment.

 In this article, you’ll find detailed instructions on how to run and interpret the results provided by the Genesys Cloud Network Readiness Assessment tool.

-If you have questions, see the Genesys Cloud Network Readiness Assessment FAQ.
+How do I get the Genesys Cloud Network Readiness Assessment tool?

 What is the Genesys Cloud Network Readiness Assessment?